 I accept assignments ONLY in the following formats: pdf and Word.
 Do NOT send to me attachments in other formats.
-Submitting your work to me in other formats will result in aZERO grade.
+Submitting your work to me in other formats will result in a ZERO grade.

-You can submit your work to me in the following ways:
+You can submit your work to me in one of two ways:

-- (1) by uploading your work to Canvas (on the Assignments pages), or - (2) IN THE CASE OF AN EMERGENCY ONLY (such as you cannot access Canvas), you can email your work to me at my Bellevue College address.denise.johnson@bellevuecollege.edu
+- (1) by uploading your work to Canvas (on the Assignments pages), or - (2) by emailing your work to me at my Bellevue College address.

+If #1 doesn't work for you, then try #2.
 It is your job to get your work in on time.